PisterLab/micromissiles-unity/docs/Simulator_Overview.md

 - Accepting defeat.

 Similar to interceptor-reassignment, an interceptor notifies to its parent interceptor of any un-assigned threats.
-Instead of re-assigning a threat to an existing interceptor, which requires traversing down the agent hierarchy, the parent interceptor queues up all un-assigned threats and processes them in a batch every 2.5 seconds in hopes that other interceptor were re-assigned to pursue some of the un-assigned threats.
+Instead of re-assigning a threat to an existing interceptor, which requires traversing down the agent hierarchy, the parent interceptor queues up all un-assigned threats and processes them in a batch every 2.5 seconds in hopes that other interceptors were re-assigned to pursue some of the un-assigned threats.
 Queueing up the threats also minimizes the likelihood of launching an additional sub-interceptor just for one threat, which is wasteful.

 If the parent interceptor has no capacity remaining, i.e., it is unable to launch an additional interceptor to pursue the un-assigned threats, the parent interceptor propagates the un-assigned threat notification up to its superior.